Dr. Cierra Dedeker grew up around horses, large and small, and has a background in equine performance.

 She is a graduate from California Polytechnic State University, San Luis Obispo with a Bachelors in Animal Science and a minor in Equine Science.
-Following graduation, she selected the Atlantic Veterinary College on Prince Edward Island, in Canada for a Doctorate of Veterinary Medicine.
+Following graduation, she was selected by the Atlantic Veterinary College on Prince Edward Island, in Canada for a Doctorate of Veterinary Medicine.

 Kelsey has had a love for animals her whole life.
 Growing up with an equine vet as a step father, she was exposed at an early age to life in the field, treating horses.
 Throughout high school she spent her free time out at the barn, starting young horses, training horses with behavioral issues and riding her own horse for the high school rodeo team.
 Additionally, she trained puppies for Guide Dogs for the Blind and has graduates working with their blind partners all over the US and Canada.

 Next, Kelsey went off to Cal Poly where she spent three years majoring in Agricultural Sciences with a concentration in Animal Science.
 Here she continued her training career by taking courses on horse behavior modification and working as the dog trainer for Petco.